 “Specialists we would go and see would say to him you’ll be 12 weeks until you are back to playing football, and he’d say screw that, and work so hard to be back in eight or nine weeks.
 He did this so many times.”

-His last matches were the Asian Football Confederation Under-22 Championships in January 2014, less than three months before his death.
+His last matches were at the Asian Football Confederation Under-22 Championships in January 2014, less than three months before his death.

 Then Olyroos captain Curtis Good said Tombides’ work ethic in the sweltering Muscat conditions was off the charts.